ZoneIn Privacy Policy

 - Transaction ID.

-- Raw purchase price.
+- Raw purchase amount.

 - Raw Screen Time report data.